top of page

 Tutors: Olivier Adam, Flore Samaran

-Confirmed Guests speakers: Colleen Reichmuth (USA), Alec Burlslem (USA), Paul Wensveen (Iceland), Denise Risch (Scotland).
+Confirmed Guests speakers: Colleen Reichmuth (USA), Alec Burlslem (USA), Paul Wensveen (Iceland), Denise Risch (Scotland), Fleur Visser (The Netherlands).